-Food trucks, like Bark and the Bite, are serving up something fresh, local, authentic, hip, convenient and hot—all in one quick and tasty dining experience.
+Food trucks are serving up something fresh, local, authentic, hip, convenient and hot—all in one quick and tasty dining experience.
 And it’s not just a fad.
 The food truck industry has been growing for years into the viable market segment that it is today.

 Let’s take a look at the statistics behind this booming industry and see what’s driving—and slowing—the market growth and who’s behind it all.